mastodon/mastodon/README.md

 - **Media attachments like images and WebM**
   Upload and view images and WebM videos attached to the updates
 - **OAuth2 and a straightforward REST API**
-  Mastodon acts as an OAuth2 provider so 3rd party apps can use the API, which is RESTful and simple
+  Mastodon™ acts as an OAuth2 provider so 3rd party apps can use the API, which is RESTful and simple
-- **Background processing for long-running tasks** Mastodon tries to be as fast and responsive as possible, so all long-running tasks that can be delegated to background processing, are
+- **Background processing for long-running tasks** Mastodon™ tries to be as fast and responsive as possible, so all long-running tasks that can be delegated to background processing, are
 - **Deployable via Docker**
-  You don't need to mess with dependencies and configuration if you want to try Mastodon, if you have Docker and Docker Compose the deployment is extremely easy
+  You don't need to mess with dependencies and configuration if you want to try Mastodon™, if you have Docker and Docker Compose the deployment is extremely easy

 ## Deployment